 Snap edgy vacation pictures and save money by visiting free works of art missed by many visitors.
 Although you’ll want to include a picture in front of the iconic “Welcome to Fabulous Las Vegas” sign, there are other locations you also won’t want to miss.

-Start at the colorful stacked boulders known as Seven Magic Mountains on Las Vegas Boulevard, about 21 miles south of the Strip.
-Or grab a few shots in front of the colorful cylinders at the Pipe Dream sculpture at the Smith Center for the Performing Arts.
-For something a little more quirky, head to Downtown Container Park, a three-story shopping center built from shipping containers, and pose as prey for a 55-foot praying mantis.
+Start at the colorful stacked boulders known as Seven Magic Mountains, which is located about 10 miles south of the intersection of Las Vegas Boulevard and St. Rose Parkway.
+Or grab a few shots in front of the colorful cylinders at the Pipe Dream art piece at the Smith Center for the Performing Arts.
+For something a little more quirky, head to Downtown Container Park, a shopping center built from shipping containers, and pose as prey for a praying mantis.

 Stop and Smell the Cactus Blooms

-Did you know that the largest botanical cactus garden in the Southwest is in Las Vegas?
-But plants aren’t the only green you’ll be seeing when you visit the Ethel M. Botanical Cactus Garden.
+Did you know that the largest botanical cactus garden in the Southwest is near Las Vegas?
+But plants aren’t the only green you’ll be seeing when you visit the Ethel M Botanical Cactus Garden.
 There’s no admission fee, so you’ll see more of that color when you peek into your wallet.

-Meander through 300 species of plants that include cacti, succulents and drought-resistant plants native to the U.S., Australia and South America.
-Spring is the best time to see colorful blooms in the four-acre garden, located just behind the Ethel M. Chocolate Factory in Henderson.
+Meander through over 300 species of plants that include cacti, succulents and drought-resistant plants native to the U.S., Australia and South America.
+Spring is the best time to see colorful blooms in the four-acre garden, located near the Ethel M Chocolates Factory in Henderson.

 Book a Once-in-a-Lifetime Suite Through Suiteness